hzeller/RedPitaya-Case/README.md

 The bare RedPitaya is just the board and without any shielding or protective housing - this project attempts to remedy that.

-The shield-print.ps PostScript file is the source for the shielding.
+The shield-metal-cut.ps PostScript file is the source for the shielding.
 Print this on paper, glue on a thin (best tinned) iron shield metal and cut out.
 Make sure that your printer program output is scaled 1:1.
 The PostScript program is hand-written, so easy to modify (essentially